IIITLucknowSWEngg/CSITTeam012/References/CustomerReviews.md

 # Customer Reviews

 ## Note
 We have carefully reviewed and analyzed the following customer feedback to identify shortcomings and pain points in the existing platform.
-This analysis serves as a foundation for reflecting on how we can improve our clone to address these issues effectively.
+This analysis serves as a foundation for reflecting on how we can improve our to address these issues effectively.
 By understanding and learning from these challenges, we aim to create a superior, user-focused platform that ensures better customer satisfaction, seamless experiences, and robust service standards.

 ## Negative Reviews